apache/spark/docs/ml-pipeline.md

 Often times it is worth it to save a model or a pipeline to disk for later use.
 In Spark 1.6, a model import/export functionality was added to the Pipeline API.
 As of Spark 2.3, the DataFrame-based API in `spark.ml` and `pyspark.ml` has complete coverage.

-ML persistence works across Python, Scala and Java.
+ML persistence works across Scala, Java and Python.
 However, R currently uses a modified format, so models saved in R can only be loaded back in R; this should be fixed in the future and is tracked in [SPARK-15572](https://issues.apache.org/jira/browse/SPARK-15572).